google-ai-edge/mediapipe/mediapipe/docs/hello_world_android.md

 Create a new directory where you will create your Android application.
-For example, the complete code of this tutorial can be found at `mediapipe/examples/android/src/java/com/google/mediapipe/apps/edgedetectiongpu`.
+For example, the complete code of this tutorial can be found at `mediapipe/examples/android/src/java/com/google/mediapipe/apps/basic`.
 We will refer to this path as `$APPLICATION_PATH` throughout the codelab.

 Note that in the path to the application:

-*   The application is named `edgedetectiongpu`.
+*   The application is named `helloworld`.
-*   The `$PACKAGE_PATH` of the application is `com.google.mediapipe.apps.edgdetectiongpu`.
+*   The `$PACKAGE_PATH` of the application is `com.google.mediapipe.apps.basic`.
 This is used in code snippets in this tutorial, so please remember to use your own `$PACKAGE_PATH` when you copy/use the code snippets.

 Add a file `activity_main.xml` to `$APPLICATION_PATH/res/layout`.
 This displays